 You should also include eligibility documentation with your appeal form.
 While this isn’t required, it will help your appeal go through faster.

 If you can’t get a Special Enrollment Period through an application or an appeal, your next best option is to enroll in a temporary insurance plan that provides coverage until Open Enrollment period arrives.
 Temporary health insurance plans only bridge gaps in coverage — you shouldn’t see that as a long-term health insurance solution because it has a number of restrictions that aren’t found in ACA-compliant plans.

 You can also purchase a standard or Medicare supplemental insurance plan to fill minor gaps in coverage until Open Enrollment opens again.
-If you’d like to learn more about short-term health insurance options, check out our review of the best temporary health insurance plans.
+If you’d like to learn more about short term health insurance options, check out our review of the best temporary health insurance plans.

-What You’re Looking for in a New Plan
+2. Looking for in a New Plan

 Before you start searching for a new plan, you want to consider what exactly you’re looking for.
 Think about what your current plan lacks — some areas you might want to look at include: